UpstateIndie/UpstateIndie.github.io/_posts/2019-12-17-T3DPlayerAnim_I.md

 <br><br>
 <b>Side_Right:</b> Type Right Strafe in the search bar and pick an animation to download.
 Remember that mixamo calls this animation Right Strafe Walking(or similar) and Torque calls this animation Side_Right.
 Extract the animation file and rename it <b>PlayerAnim_Side_Right.DAE</b>.
 <br><br>
 To note here is that each animation has been renamed with the <b>PlayerAnim_</b> prefix.
 This isn't completely necessary, but it can be useful later on.
-Also the names of the actions are renamed from mixamo to fit with Torque naming conventions.
+Also the names of the actions are renamed from mixamo names to fit with Torque naming conventions.
 <br><br>
 <i>Here are a few things to think about for the future, when you are doing this on your own.
 Any of these animations can be played backwards.
 This means it is entirely possible to use a Walking animation from mixamo to be your Run and Back animation.
 Also a Strafe animation can be used for both Side and Side_Right if played backwards.
 And so on.
 We'll go over this more in Step 2-B below.
 </i><br><br>